evkx/evkx.github.io/content/models/genesis/gv60/GV60_AWD_Performance/_index.md

 ## Performance

 With overboost, the Genesis GV60 AWD Performance has a maximum power of 360 KW (490 hp / 483 bhp).
-Without overboost, it is 320 KW (435 hp / 435 bhp).
-The total torque is 700 nm (517 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 4 seconds.
-The top speed is 235 km/h.
+Without overboost, it is 320 KW (435 hp / 435 bhp) and a total torque of 700 nm (517 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 4 seconds and has a top speed of 235 km/h (146.1 mph).

 ## Battery, range, and charging